xiaoyunyang/xiaoyunyang.github.io/assets/md/tech-behind-modern-webapps.md

 	* A response to a `PUT` or `PATCH` request upon successful update if not returning any content in the body.
 * `301`= Moved Permanently
 	* The requested resource has been assigned a new permanent URI and any future references to this resource should use one of the returned URIs.
+* `304` = A successful response to `GET`.
+Resource is still fetched for the browser, but as opposed to `200` where a new thing is fetched, a `304` status means the resource for current fetch request matches that of a previous fetch request so there is no need to retransmit the resource since the client still has a previously-downloaded copy.
 * `400`= Bad Request
 	* The request could not be understood by the server due to malformed syntax.
 The client should not repeat the request without modifications.
 * `401`= Unauthorized